 Whipple V. N. Jones Professor of Statistics at Harvard University & Editor-in-Chief, Harvard Data Science Review

-Xiao-Li Meng is a statistician and former Harvard Dean of Graduate School of Arts and Sciences.
+Statistician and former Harvard Dean of Graduate School of Arts and Sciences.
 He is well known for his depth and breadth in research, his innovation and passion in pedagogy, and his engaging and entertaining style as a speaker and writer.

 Prof. Ani Adhikari